viyancs/JS-Fiddle-Experiment/dropdown/README.md

 Drop-Down-Jquery-Custom
 =======================

-this repository using for generate drop-down.
+this repository used for generate drop-down.